konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 [Sprite]  was  developed  at  the   University  of  California  by  John Ousterhout's research  group between 1984  (initial work; 1987  was used for day-to-day  computing) and  1992.
 It was  Unix-like but  was written from scratch.
-It  was used as testedbed for research  in various topics, among them network, log-structured, and striped filesystems.
+It was used  as testbed  for research in  various topics, among them network, log-structured, and striped filesystems.

 [At  the   time][sprite-retrospective]  ([updated][sprite-updated])  the